November 22nd, 2016

 It is noteworthy that azoospermia or infertility can aggravate the risk of a variety of cancer; including stomach, brain and prostate cancer.
 Besides these cancer, some men were also diagnosed with testicular cancer, small intestine cancer, lymphoma and melanoma.

 In the past some researches have been carried out which showed link between infertile men and development of testicular cancer.
 But, this is the very first research study which showed a statistically significant link between azoospermia and chances of developing life threatening and serious cancers.

 Among men of reproductive age, 1% are found to be both infertile and azoospermic.
 Azoospermia or the inability to produce sperms can be divided into two categories; obstructive and non-obstructive.
 Sometimes there is a blockage in pathway which prevents sperms to be part of ejaculate, called obstructive azoospermia.
 The latter one occurs when testis itself does not produce sperms.
 It is due to genetic reasons.
-The non-obstructive or testicular azoospermia is usually not reversible.
+The non-obstructive or testicular azoospermia is usually not removable.
 But, pre-and post-testicular azoospermia can be treated via antibiotics and surgical procedures, as they are less severe forms.
 In case of obstructive azoospermia, sperms can get extracted and inseminated in women’s eggs artificially.
 Azoospermia can be diagnosed through laboratorial tests, transrectal ultrasounds and physical examinations.